Cherry Hospital: From segregation to integration

 For the first 85 years of its history, Cherry Hospital served only the mentally ill African-American population for the entire state of North Carolina, and remained the only mental hospital available to those citizens until the mid-1960s.
 The hospital remained segregated until 1965, when, to comply with the Civil Rights Act of 1964, Cherry Hospital joined other state mental institutions in implementing the law, initiating the desegregation of the patient population.
 The state was divided into four (4) regions, with each region containing a mental hospital for adults.
 Cherry Hospital began to provide services to all races from the thirty-three designated counties in the Eastern Region of North Carolina.
 African-American patients at Cherry Hospital were transferred to hospitals within their appropriate region, while white patients designated for the Eastern Region were received and admitted from other hospitals in other regions.

 Cemeteries

 There are two cemeteries located on the old campus of Cherry Hospital.
 One is located behind the Chase Laundry Building where patients were interred between 1905 and 1928; the other is located behind the McFarland Building where the earliest known interment is 1927.
-It is estimated that there are over 3,000 people buried on the grounds, with approximately 700 graves marked with upright brass crosses bearing patient names and dates.
+It is known that there are 3000 people buried on the grounds, with approximately 700 graves marked with upright brass crosses bearing patient names and dates.
 A monument in memoriam of the patients interred on the old Cherry Hospital campus was dedicated on June 3, 2004.
+The two known burial grounds mentioned above may account for those buried since 1905 but do not account for those buried between 1880 and 1905.
+It is known that there have been over 3800 people buried on the hospital grounds since 1913.